Aldaviva/RaspberryPiDotnetRepository/Readme.md

 - `aspnetcore-runtime-` for running web applications
 - `dotnet-sdk-` for building applications

-There are also three version specification suffixes to choose from, to control which versions the package should install and allow upgrades to.
+There are also three types of version specification suffixes to choose from, which control the versions that the package should install and allow upgrades to.
 - [`latest`](#latest-version) installs the LTS or STS release with the greatest version number
 - [`latest-lts`](#latest-lts-version) installs the LTS release with the greatest version number
-- [Specific minor versions](#specific-minor-version) install and stick with one release permanently, like 8.0.*, only installing patch updates
+- [Specific minor versions](#specific-minor-version) install and stick with one release permanently, like 8.0.*, only installing patch updates like 8.0.8

 > [!NOTE]
-> [*Long-Term Support (LTS)*](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core#cadence) versions like 8.0 are released every other November with even major version numbers, and come with 3 years of support. *Standard Term Support (STS)* versions like 7.0 are released in the alternate Novembers with odd version numbers and 1.5 years of support.
+> [*Long-Term Support (LTS)*](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core#cadence) versions like 8.0 are released each November of odd-numbered years like 2023, have even major version numbers, and come with 3 years of support. *Standard Term Support (STS)* versions like 7.0 are released each November of even-numbered years like 2022, with odd version numbers and 1.5 years of support.

 Then, once you know which package you want, you can install it with `apt install <packagename>`, for example, **`sudo apt install dotnet-runtime-latest`**.